 Kitchen & Table-ware

-A range of traditional cook and tableware, including 'Rayware' mixing bowls, jugs and butter dishes.
+A range of traditional cook and tableware, including 'Rayware' mixing bowls and jugs.
 We also have Kilner jars, old-fashioned enamel tea and coffee pots and classic Brown Betty teapots with hand-knitted cosies.

 Earl Grey hand-baked biscuits